 Compost Workshop & Quick Tips for Fall, 9/17

 Compost workshop tonight at 6:15pm, Cambridge DPW, 147 Hampshire Street.
 Composting is easy, cheap, and protects the climate.
-Learn how from the City’s Recycling Director, Ms. Randi Mail.
-Cambridge residents have several options: 1) Outdoors in a backyard bin, 2) Indoors with worms, 3) City food scraps drop-off program, or 4) Pay for bicycle pickup.
+Learn how to compost: 1) Outdoors in a backyard bin, 2) Indoors with worms, 3) City food scraps drop-off program, or 4) Pay for bicycle pickup.
 Composting at home is the best choice for the environment.
 If you have a backyard, here are some quick fall compost tips: pick up fallen fruit or veggies from your garden, save leaves to cover up or bury food scraps in your compost bin, maintain the right ratio: 3 parts “browns” to 1 part “greens”.
 See more tips online!